IN THE NEWS

 LEEDS, ME — FOR IMMEDIATE RELEASE

 “Maine voters deserve confidence in their elections,” Charles said.
-“Secretary Bellows has struggled to maintain basic ballot integrity and chain-of-custody standards.
-Now Democrats want to hand her an even more complicated statewide ranked-choice system for governor?
+“Instead, they’ve seen partisan decisions and questionable judgment.
+Now Democrats want to hand Secretary Bellows an even more complex system to administer for Governor?
 That’s reckless.”

 Charles reiterated his support for voter ID and stronger election safeguards.